Patrick Gordon Campbell, 3rd Baron Glenavy1

 Last Edited=7 May 2011

-Lady Meliora Coningsby was born on 6 September 1675 at St. Andrew, Holbourn, London, England.2,3 She was the daughter of Thomas Coningsby, 1st Earl of Coningsby and Barbara Georges.1,3 She was baptised on 6 December 1675 at St. Andrew, Holborn, London, England.4,3 She married Thomas Southwell, 1st Baron Southwell of Castle Mattress, son of Richard Southwell and Lady Elizabeth O'Brien, on 8 August 1695 at Hope Under Dinmore, Herefordshire, England.5,3 She died in 1735.1
+Lady Meliora Coningsby was born on 6 September 1675 at St. Andrew, Holbourn, London, EnglandG.2,3 She was the daughter of Thomas Coningsby, 1st Earl of Coningsby and Barbara Georges.1,3 She was baptised on 6 December 1675 at St. Andrew, Holborn, London, EnglandG.4,3 She married Thomas Southwell, 1st Baron Southwell of Castle Mattress, son of Richard Southwell and Lady Elizabeth O'Brien, on 8 August 1695 at Hope Under Dinmore, Herefordshire, EnglandG.5,3 She died in 1735.1

-From April 1696, her married name became Southwell.1 As a result of her marriage, Lady Meliora Coningsby was styled as Baroness Southwell of Castle Mattress on 4 September 1717.
+From April 1696, her married name became Southwell.1 After her marriage, Lady Meliora Coningsby was styled as Baroness Southwell of Castle Mattress on 4 September 1717.

 Children of Lady Meliora Coningsby and Thomas Southwell, 1st Baron Southwell of Castle Mattress